spatten35/JsonMiniProject/README.md

 Linear regression is used to model and predict continuous outcomes with normal random errors.
 There are nearly an infinite number of different types of regression models and each regression model is typically defined by the distribution of the prediction errors (called "residuals") of the type of data.
 Logistic regression is used to model binary outcomes whereas Poisson regression is used to predict counts.
 In this exercise, we'll see some examples of linear regression as well as Train-test splits.

 The packages we'll cover are: statsmodels, seaborn, and scikit-learn.
 While we don't explicitly teach statsmodels and seaborn in the Springboard workshop, those are great libraries to know.

+# Logistic Regress in Python
+Classification
+Note: We've adapted this Mini Project from Lab 5 in the CS109 course.
+Please feel free to check out the original lab, both for more exercises, as well as solutions.

+We turn our attention to classification.
+Classification tries to predict, which of a small set of classes, an observation belongs to.
+Mathematically, the aim is to find  𝑦 , a label based on knowing a feature vector  𝐱 .
+For instance, consider predicting gender from seeing a person's face, something we do fairly well as humans.
+To have a machine do this well, we would typically feed the machine a bunch of images of people which have been labelled "male" or "female" (the training set), and have it learn the gender of the person in the image from the labels and the features used to determine gender.
+Then, given a new photo, the trained algorithm returns us the gender of the person in the photo.

+There are different ways of making classifications.
+One idea is shown schematically in the image below, where we find a line that divides "things" of two different types in a 2-dimensional feature space.
+The classification show in the figure below is an example of a maximum-margin classifier where construct a decision boundary that is far as possible away from both classes of points.
+The fact that a line can be drawn to separate the two classes makes the problem linearly separable.
+Support Vector Machines (SVM) are an example of a maximum-margin classifier.